himdel/patternfly-timeline/README.md

 patternfly-timeline
 ==========

+The original upstream - https://github.com/patternfly/patternfly-timeline is apparently dead.

+Forking the repo to fix npm/yarn - releasing as @pf3/timeline .

+---

 A time based/event series interactive visualization using d3.js.
 Use drag and zoom to navigate in time.
 [View the demo here.](https://rawgit.com/patternfly/patternfly-timeline/master-dist/demo/)

 Based on the [EventDrops](https://github.com/marmelab/EventDrops) timeline.